The Australian Property Market Moves in Cycles

 • Reduce emotional pressure

 If buying numerous properties, the strategy today is different from decades ago.
-Then becuase house prices (and mortgages) were significantly lower, you could buy 2 houses or high capital growth properties for every high yield apartment.
-Today you need to do one for one.
+Then because house prices (and mortgages) were significantly lower, you could buy 2 houses or high capital growth properties for every high yield apartment.

 Where to Buy: 2026–2028